04 Mar What is the fastest way to be a CNA nursing assistant in Pennsylvania?

 How Long Is The CNA Training Program?

 A Certified Nurse Aide training and certification program must meet state regulations.
 In Pennsylvania, that means that a CNA training program must be at least 80 total hours in length.
 However, the state also has a model curriculum recommended for approved programs which runs 120 hours long.
-Most CNA programs, including that at CareBridge Academy, follow this model.
+The CareBridge Academy runs 106 hours, and the course in total runs about 3.5 weeks.
+That makes CareBridge Academy’s program the fastest way to become a CNA in Philadelphia, PA.

-Because of the amount of subject material, the 120 hour course is a better option that offers the greatest chance for CNAs to be successful in their positions.
-Of this 120 hours, 55 of those hours are completed in a long term care facility setting.
+Of this 120 hours, 41 of those hours are completed in a long term care facility setting.
 This means that CNA students will work directly with real residents and clients of a nursing home setting.

 How Long Are The Nursing Assistant Courses In The Philadelphia Area?

 The list below shows each state-approved Nurse Aide certification course in Philadelphia.
+As you can see, CareBridge Academy has the quickest pay for CNA students to get certified with a 3.5 week accelerated course.
 Please note that the courses only list the total number of hours:

 Blessings Center for Technical Arts and Sciences- 120 hours long